An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 In these three examples a varchar value is implicitly converted to nvarchar.
 This should always be permitted, as there is no loss of information and there is no performance issue.
 But this is bad:

-SELECT col FROM tbl WHERE varcharcol = @nvarcharval SELECT col FROM tbl WHERE varcharcol = N'nvarchar' SELECT a.col FROM tbl1 a, tbl2 b WHERE a.varcharcol = b.nvarcharcol
+SELECT a.col FROM tbl1 a, tbl2 b WHERE a.varcharcol = b.nvarcharcol

-Here is a again a good query:
+Here is another good query:

-SELECT col FROM tbl WHERE tinyintcol = @intvar SELECT col FROM tbl WHERE intcol = 11000.0
+SELECT col FROM tbl WHERE tinyintcol = @intvar

 According to the conversion rules, tinyint should be converted to int, but this is not how it looks in the query plan.
 The same is true for the second query.
-(From SQL 2005 and on.
-In SQL 2000, the second query causes an implicit conversion of intcol, and any index is dead.
-But that's history.)

 This query is less clear-cut: